-Submitted by Steve Dolan almost 4 years ago
+Submitted by Steve Dolan about 4 years ago

 "Once you have gone first class, everything else is coach."

 Submitted by The Prophet about 4 years ago

 Develop an interest in life as you see it; the people, things, literature, music - the world is so rich, simply throbbing with rich treasures, beautiful souls and interesting people.
 Forget yourself.